 LECTURESIf you're interested in having a Civilians Associate Artist speak at your school, please contact email@example.com.

 You can participate in the development of a Civilians show in a number of different ways.
 As we develop shows, workshops and readings are a helpful step in the artistic progression of a play.
-Steven Cosson and Michael Friedman frequently work with colleges on developmental workshops that range from one week intensives to semester-long and year-long residencies.
-Most recently, they were in residency at Princeton University working on The Great Immensity.
+Steven Cosson frequently works with colleges on developmental workshops that range from one week intensives to semester-long and year-long residencies.
+Most recently, he was in a residency at Princeton University working on The Great Immensity.
 Other projects include residencies at Colorado College, Dartmouth College, and Georgetown University.
 We are always developing new projects.
 If your school is interested in hosting a workshop or residency, please contact us at firstname.lastname@example.org.

 IN YOUR WORDS /